 News Poll: Bill de Blasio's job approval ratings sinking New York City Mayor Bill de Blasio is shown in this photo from Tuesday, April 14, 2015.
 Photo Credit: Charles Eckert By EMILY NGO / NEWSDAY firstname.lastname@example.org @epngo Updated May 13, 2015 7:17 AM Print Share fbShare Tweet Email A poll released Tuesday showed Mayor Bill de Blasio's job approval ratings sinking at home in New York City as he advocated for progressive change on the national stage in Washington, D.C.
 Only 44 percent of city voters surveyed say he is performing well as mayor -- his lowest showing since taking office nearly 18 months ago, according to a Quinnipiac University poll.
 Voters were split, however, on whether his involvement in national affairs is distracting him from his duties as New York City's chief executive -- 46 percent said yes while 42 percent said no. "A lot of people don't like him wandering off, being a spokesman for liberals, but a lot of people do," Quinnipiac poll assistant director Maurice Carroll said.
 The mayor, who in the past month has traveled to Nebraska, Iowa and Wisconsin to speak on combating income inequality, will be in the capital with other progressive leaders from across the nation through Wednesday.
 He then leaves for a speaking tour in California.
 De Blasio has said that lobbying for changes nationally would produce more funding and improvements locally.
 The poll surveyed 969 city voters via landline and cellphone between May 6 and Monday.
 It has a margin of error of plus or minus 3.2 percentage points.
 Half of the voters polled say de Blasio does not have strong leadership qualities; 44 percent say he does.
 Mayoral spokesman Wiley Norvell said in a statement: "Polls go up and polls go down, but one thing that is certain and constant is Mayor de Blasio's commitment to combatting income inequality in New York City."
 De Blasio's approval ratings are higher among black voters than white ones; 68 percent versus 56 percent.
 His job approval rating was the highest just after he took office, 53 percent in a Jan.
 16, 2014 Quinnipiac poll.
 By EMILY NGO / NEWSDAY email@example.com @epngo Emily Ngo covers the White House and national politics for Newsday, having followed President Donald Trump to Washington, D.C., after following him on the campaign trail.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.